LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/SDKAPIs/messaging-api.md

 ### getUnreadMessagesCount

+{:.important}
+This API will be deprecated soon and you should start using [getUnreadMessagesCount](mobile-app-messaging-sdk-for-android-sdk-apis-messaging-api.html#getunreadmessagescount) to receive accurate count of unread messages.

 Get the count of unread messages that are not yet received by the consumer's device.
 This API returns the count data through the provided callback.